polterguy/polterguy.github.io/dashboard/hyper-ide/index.md

   - q: "What does F1 do?"
     a: "F1 asks the integrated AI to explain the Hyperlambda code you have selected, giving you instant help understanding unfamiliar code."
   - q: "What keyboard shortcuts does the dashboard support?"
-    a: "Ctrl+K opens a command palette jumping to any page, file, endpoint, task or model, and Ctrl+/ shows an overview of every shortcut - including the editor shortcuts for autocomplete, search, fullscreen, save, execute, and Hyper IDE's file actions."
+    a: "Ctrl+K opens a command palette jumping to any page, file, endpoint, task or model, Ctrl+. opens Chat Ops, and Ctrl+/ shows an overview of every shortcut - including the editor shortcuts for autocomplete, search, fullscreen, save, execute, and Hyper IDE's file actions."
 ---

 Hyper IDE is your _"goto component"_ when you want to create your own modules using Magic and Hyperlambda.
 It's a web based IDE, allowing you to edit your code, create new modules, and contains a lot of things you're used to from a traditional IDE.
 It is also the natural extension of Magic's [endpoint generator](/dashboard/endpoint-generator/), since it allows you to edit the Hyperlambda endpoint files after Magic has generated your CRUD backend.
 In addition, Hyper IDE allows you to use AI to generate code using _"vibe coding"_ constructs.